noetl/noetl/tests/fixtures/gateway_react_amadeus_example/README.md

 Very small React starter UI for developers who want to integrate their applications with NoETL Gateway.

-This example focuses on exactly two flows:
+This example focuses on three flows:

 1. Login against Gateway (`/api/auth/login` or `/api/auth/validate`)
-2. Execute the Amadeus playbook via GraphQL (`executePlaybook`) and poll execution status through Gateway proxy
+2. Execute the Amadeus playbook via GraphQL (`executePlaybook`) with async callback routing
 3. Run built-in Gateway diagnostics (`/health`, GraphQL auth, auth endpoint probes) and produce a one-screen triage report

 The existing `tests/fixtures/gateway_ui` files are not used or modified.